MicrosoftDocs/azure-devops-docs/docs/reference/quick-reference-index-boards-settings.md

 [!INCLUDE [temp](../boards/includes/version-all.md)]

 Use this index to quickly access concepts and tasks related to configuring and customizing Azure Boards.
+If you're new to the Azure Boards, see [What is Azure Boards?](../boards/get-started/what-is-azure-boards.md).

 <a id="concepts" />